Code-Institute-Submissions/public/README.md

 ### This website has gone from Performance 20%, ProgressiveWeApp 29%, Accessibitily 59%, Best Practices 74%, SEO 81%, TO --->

-### Performance 31%, ProgressiveWeApp 31%, Accessibitily 76%, Best Practices 87%, SEO 100%,
+### Performance 43%, ProgressiveWeApp 31%, Accessibitily 76%, Best Practices 87%, SEO 100%, I am very pleaed with massive improvement
+### In order to increase the performance even more would be transfer all css file inline to all html & migrate all libereires such as Bootstarp
 - [lighthouse](https://freestylerallrounder.firebaseapp.com/lighthouse.html/)

 ##### 10/09/2018 This is Clive Noonan , Code Initstute , Project Number1, Signing Off......